Contact the TCC Library

 3. Academic Search Premier is a good second database to look for articles.

-4. In Academic Search Premier, make sure to checkmark the "Scholarly (peer reviewed) Journals" box in the search options area of the search landing page to limit your results, as Academic Search Premier also contains non-scholarly sources.
+4. In Academic Search Premier, make sure to checkmark the "Scholarly (peer reviewed) Journals" box in the search options area of the search landing page to limit your results, as Academic Search Premier also contains popular, non-scholarly sources.